qooxdoo/qooxdoo/docs/desktop/gui/customwidgets.md

 the items of the `List` widget have the appearance `list-item`.
 Their appearance key is also `list-item` and not `list/item`.

-For details about styling please refer to the theming article (ui_theming).
+For details about styling please refer to the [theming article](theming.md#theming).

 ## HTML Elements